 Legal aid for the left-behind parent for a child abduction to England and Wales to bring proceedings under the Hague Convention on Child Abduction is non-means, non-merits tested.

 Second Hurdle: Means Test: Is your income and capital below the limits set by government?

 To find out whether you may qualify for public funding, use the online calculator.

 When using the calculator, please read the explanations and notes to the questions on the right very carefully before answering the questions.
 You may have no money at all, but you may still not receive legal aid, for example because your mortgage will not be fully deductible.

-You can find details of solicitors with franchises in your area on the this website.
-Even if you are getting legal aid, you may have to pay the costs you get back if you recover or preserve assets or money in your case.
-This does of course not apply if you have a dispute about the residence or contact for a child, but if you argue about shares in a house, you may find that the Legal Services Commission gets a first share of the sale proceeds, or has a mortgage on the house if you cannot sell it immediately because it is your home.
-This is called the “statutory charge” and your solicitor will explain to you in detail if and how it applies in your case.
+You can find details of solicitors who do legal aid work in your area on the this website.
+Even if you are getting legal aid, you may have to pay back the funding you received if you recover or preserve assets or money in your case.
+This does of course not apply if you have a dispute about child arrangements, but if you argue about shares in a house, you may find that the Legal Air Authority gets a first share of the sale proceeds, or has a mortgage on the house if you cannot sell it immediately because it is your home.
+This is called the “statutory charge” and your legal aid solicitor will explain to you in detail if and how it applies in your case.